seinecle/blog/_posts/2022-12-23-chatgpt-consequences.md

 My impression is that with ChatGPT, **we are crossing a threshold as important as the one we passed from analogical to digital.**

-When digital systems emerged, they freed operations from the constraint of being carried through material circuits which are a mechanistic analogs to the operations.
+When digital systems emerged, they freed operations from the constraint of being carried through material circuits which are mechanistic analogs to the operations.
 Like, when you listen music today, the sound you hear is stored and transmitted in zeros and ones.
 No need to have the sound stored by having an engraved disk where the engravures are analogical to the sound waves that need to be reproduced.

 The move from analogical to digital was transformative, impactful because you could emulate any analogical system with computers.
 It is cheaper, faster, takes less space, and easier to evolve.

-Mechanic calculators had to be actioned by hand and tooks minutes or hours to operate by skilled professionals became electronic calculators that kids can learn in college and do trigonometry with it.
+Mechanic calculators had to be actioned by hand and took minutes or hours to operate by skilled professionals.
+Digital sysrems permitted electronic calculators that kids, so easy to interact with that kids can use them in junior school and do trigonometry with it.
 Cameras with argentic film became digital cameras.
 Newspapers became online magazines.
 The transmission of voice, image, data started shifting from analog wave systems to digital forms around the 1980s.